 SEC.
-648. In case any company formed under this chapter is unable to agree for the purchase of any real estate required for the construction Ibid., s.
+648. In case any company formed under this chapter is unable Right to acquire title to lands. to agree for the purchase of any real estate required for the construction Ibid., s.
 21, p.
 112. of the track, turn-outs, and water-stations, it shall have the right to acquire the title to the same in the manner and by the special proceedings prescribed in this chapter.